 2. Balance & Visual Consistency is Maintained

-3. Keep Design Layouts From Looking Cluttered
+3. Keep Design Layouts from Looking Cluttered

-4. Helps Maintain Scaleable and Clean Designs
+4. Helps Maintain Scalable and Clean Designs

 Using a logo grid system helps create and maintain a scalable design.
 This allows the logo to be used across a variety of mediums such as a printed design such as flyers and business cards, on the internet on a company website, or displayed on the side of a bus or on top of a building.